day0market/pyalgotrader/docs/cta_strategy.md

 ### parameter settings

-- Set the interval parameter optimization：Such asboll_windowSet to start value18，Termination value24，Stepping into2，This has been[18, 20, 22, 24] This4The two parameters to be optimized。
+- Set the interval parameter optimization：Such asboll_windowSet to start value18, Termination value24, Stepping into2, This has been[18, 20, 22, 24] This4The two parameters to be optimized.
-- Set the optimization target field：The Sharpe ratio、Profit and loss ratio、The total rate of return, etc.。
+- Set the optimization target field：The Sharpe ratio、Profit and loss ratio、The total rate of return, etc..
-- Combination of randomly generated parameter：Using an iterative tool to generate parameter combinations，The composition is then packed into a parameter list consisting of a dictionaries
+- Combination of randomly generated parameter：Using an iterative tool to generate parameter combinations, The composition is then packed into a parameter list consisting of a dictionaries

 ```
 class OptimizationSetting: